 High school students begin graphing linear equations and learning Euclidean geometry of bounded planes and solids.
 They are introduced to Newtonian physics, which studies things under artificial circumstances.
 Theoretically, if not in actuality, scientists isolate from extraneous influences the objects/systems of their inquiry.
 Classical physics teaches students that:

-- “in a vacuum” light travels at 300 million meters per second; and
+- “in a vacuum” light travels at 300 thousand meters per second; and

 - the entropy of a “closed system” cannot decrease.